Best convertibles 2025 – we name the top 10 cabriolet cars in the UK

 The quality of materials used inside the 8 Series is top-notch, while its seats are comfortable and offer lots of adjustment, meaning no matter your size and shape you should be able to find your perfect driving position quickly.

-"It's sublime to drive, but the 8 Series' interior doesn't feel that much more special than the BMW 5 Series" – Claire Evans, Consumer Editor
+"It's sublime to drive, but I didn't think that the the 8 Series' interior felt that much more special than the BMW 5 Series." – Claire Evans, Consumer Editor

 Read our BMW 8 Series Convertible review